Living Outside Canada

 Once CRA has determined your residency status, contact ATRF in writing with the decision.

 ATRF has partnered with Convera to have monthly pension payments for retired members living outside of Canada paid safely and securely into their foreign bank account, almost anywhere in the world, and in any currency.

 This means that if you’re living outside Canada or plan to, you won’t need to be paid via cheque or retain a Canadian or American bank account.
 You can have your pension paid in the local currency, in the country you’re residing in.

-Western Union has competitive exchange rates and are also subject to American data protection and privacy laws which includes covering the collection, disclosure, and misuse of information for private individuals.
+Convera has competitive exchange rates and are also subject to American data protection and privacy laws which includes covering the collection, disclosure, and misuse of information for private individuals.

 Communication from ATRF

 If you’re currently living outside Canada or plan to be, you may want to consider updating your communication preferences to go electronic.
 If you do that, your Pension Information Statements and tax slips will be emailed once a year, along with our quarterly newsletters and our Member Report.

 There are a number of ways you can get in touch with us.